m-kareem/YorkUphysLab/YorkUphysLab/Tektronix/class_doc.md

 =======================================================================

 #### get_data2()
-This member function retrieves waveforms data from both channels of the oscilloscope.
-It returns a four-dimentional list(array) of the waveforms containing the following elements:
+This member function retrieves waveforms data of both channels of the oscilloscope.
+It returns a two-dimentional list(array) of the waveform, for each channel, containing the following elements:
-- `scaled_time1`: An array of scaled time values in milliseconds for channel 1 (x-axis values)
+- `scaled_time`: An array of scaled time values in milliseconds for channel 1 (x-axis values)
-- `scaled_amplitude1`: An array of scaled amplitude values for channel 1 (y-axis values)
+- `scaled_amplitude`: An array of scaled amplitude values for channel 1 (y-axis values)

-- `scaled_time2`: An array of scaled time values in milliseconds for channel 2 (x-axis values)
-- `scaled_amplitude2`: An array of scaled amplitude values for channel 2 (y-axis values)
+The returned values are in the following order: (waveform_1, waveform_2).

-The function follows the same steps as the `get_data(channel)` function for each channel and returns the waveforms for both channels.
-Note that the function reads the waveform data from both channels simultaneously by freezing the acquisition and querying the waveform data for each channel sequentially.
+The function follows the same steps as the `get_data(channel)` function for each channel and returns the waveforms for both channels sequentially.
+Note that the function reads the waveform data from both channels simultaneously by freezing the acquisition and querying the waveform data for each channel individually.

 =======================================================================